Can a bank refuse to hand over a car’s logbook?

 A debt has prescribed if, in the past three years, you have not acknowledged it in any way — promising to pay is considered to be an acknowledgement — or made a payment or been summonsed to make payment.
 There are exceptions — home loan debt and state-related debt, including income tax, rates and TV licences don’t prescribe for 30 years.
 Prescribed debt may not be listed on your credit record.
 Since March 2015 it has been illegal for prescribed debt to be sold or collected, meaning collectors may not demand payment of a prescribed debt.
 W

-Tags: assist debt, bankrupt, consolidate debt, consolidation debt, consumer debt, consumers, credit provider, credit regulations, debt, debt amnesty, debt assist, debt consolidation, debt counselling, debt counselling association, debt counsellors, debt headache, debt management, debt relief, debt repayment plan, debt rescue, debt restructure, debt review, debt sense, debt trap, debt write off, help with debt, insolvency, national consumer tribunal, national credit act, NCR, never ending debt, over-indebted consumer, rearrange debt, reckless lending, restructure debt, retrenchment, revolving debt, sequestration, unemployment, unsecured credit
+Tags: assist debt, bankrupt, consolidate debt, consolidation debt, consumer debt, consumers, credit provider, credit regulations, debt, debt amnesty, debt assist, debt consolidation, debt counselling, debt counselling association, debt counsellors, debt headache, debt management, debt relief, debt repayment plan, debt rescue, debt restructure, debt review, debt sense, debt trap, debt write off, help with debt, insolvency, log book, logbook, national consumer tribunal, national credit act, NCR, never ending debt, over-indebted consumer, rearrange debt, reckless lending, restructure debt, retrenchment, revolving debt, sequestration, unemployment, unsecured credit